Yoruba people: Issues

-Along with people of other regions that are largely representative of ethnic enclaves within the country, Yorubas have faced growing concerns over increased insecurity and instability within the country.
+Along with people of other regions that are largely representative of ethnic enclaves within Nigeria, Yorubas have faced growing concerns over increased insecurity and instability within the country.
 On 9 January 2020, the governors of 6 of the country's western states became associated with the formation of state security networks which would operate in each state.
 This security network is called Amotekun and is managed by the office of each state governor with full co-operation of the legal protocols of Nigeria.